 The application of differing principles means users experience the internet differently depending on where they access it from

-As a response to Twitter's refusal to suspend some accounts the Government of India deems a threat, it has decided to promote “Koo” a copycat microblogging site as the alternative primary platform for communication.
-The app is ten months old and refuses to moderate any of its content.
+As a response to Twitter's refusal to suspend some accounts the Government of India deems a threat, it has decided to promote “Koo” a microblogging site as the alternative primary platform for communication.
+The app is ten months old and is yet to moderate any of its content.
 A lack of content moderation can cause problems as observed with alt-right friendly platforms like Gab and Parler, which created extreme echo chambers which in turn contributed to real-world violence.
 The Indian government’s choice to promote Koo as a “more free” alternative to Twitter shows how some tech companies stand to benefit from alliances with geo-political actors when ideologies align — but on today’s internet, small new platforms like these also risk being crushed beneath the wheels of tech juggernauts such as Twitter and Facebook.

 Tech companies today operate in a state of fundamental tension between their business interests, which are best served by cooperating with governments, or their status as apolitical platforms for free communication, risking massive losses to revenue.